Note: The Melitta Caffeo Solo is only available in the UK.

 You will have to adjust some settings before making espresso because the factory presets are not that great (see below for more info).
 Once you’ve done that, you will get some really good results.
 Based on my experience, I can recommend the Melitta Caffeo CI.
 You can check the current price here on Amazon.co.uk.

-Advantages of the Melitta Caffeo CI
+Advantages and Disadvantages of the Melitta Caffeo CI

 - Two bean chambers